 Field of work

-I'm an ecologist.
-My favorite study organisms are bilberry, bumblebees and red deer and much of my work centre on the ecological interactions with these species involved
+I'm an field ecologist.
+My favorite study organisms are bilberry, bumblebees and red deer and much of my work centre on the ecological interactions with these species involved.

-I'm responsible for the M.Sc. programme Climate Change Management and is lecturing ecology at the master programme and the B.Sc programme Landscape planning with landscape architecture
+I'm teaching at the M.Sc. programme Climate Change Management and the B.Sc programmes Landscape planning with landscape architecture and Renewable energy, and I am head of the research group in Landscape, ecology and climate.

 I study plants, insects and large mammals with focus on ecology and wildlife management.
 My aim is that my reserach will result in better mangement of our landscapes and biodiversity, and be relevant to our students.
 Here are some of my research themes:

-- Pollination ecology, the interaction between wild pollinators (such as bumblebees) plants, but also crops.
+- Pollination ecology, the interaction between wild pollinators (such as bumblebees) and plants, and among plants to attract pollinators

-- Effects of climate change on important ecological species and their interactions
+- Effects of climate change on functionallyt important ecological species and their interactions

 - Wildlife management and human-wildlife conflicts